The MRI Scanner at Barnsley Hospital operates 7 days a week from 8:00am until 8:00pm

 Any objects that cannot be taken into the examination room will have to be removed (jewellery, money, credit cards, mobile phones, hearing aids).
 We provide lockers for the patient’s valuables and the key to the locker can remain in the examination room.

-During the scan – The Radiographer and/or Assistant will explain what is going to happen and in what position we need the patient.
-Patients will lie on a special table which moves the body part we are scanning into the center of the magnet.
+The Radiographer or Assistant will explain what is going to happen and in what position you need to be in.
+You will lie on a special table which moves the body part we are scanning into the centre of the magnet.
 A piece of equipment may be placed around the part of your body being scanned.
 Patients will have the chance to ask any questions.

 For some scans it may be necessary for patients to have an injection of a fluid called “contrast media” or a muscle relaxant called Buscopan.
 If this is required a full explanation will be given to the patient at the time and the injection will be made into a vein in the patient’s arm.

-If patients have received an injection they will be asked to remain in the department for 30 minutes after the injection to ensure that they have no side effects from the contrast.
+If patients have received an injection they will be asked to remain in the department for 30 minutes after the injection.
+This is to monitor for any possible side effects from the contrast.

 On average scans will last between 20 and 50 minutes.

-Can someone stay during the scan – Not usually, however, for children and people who are very anxious this may be possible providing that it is safe for the companion to enter the scan room.
+Not usually.
+However, for children and adults who are very anxious this may be possible - providing that it is safe for the companion to enter the scan room.

-When will the results be available? – The Radiographer will not be able to give the patient their results.
+The radiographer will not be able to give the patient their results.
 The scan will be studied by a Consultant Radiologist who will send the results to the doctor that referred the patient.
 This normally takes between 7 and 10 days.

 Accessibility & Travel Information